mk-fg/ca-certificates-whitelist-filter/README.rst

 clobbering the backups, to further filter remaining CAs in the produced bundle.

-Browsers like firefox use this this bundle dir directly, so should pick up the change immediately in new tabs, while other apps might also need running ``update-ca-trust`` distro script to export those into e.g. ``/etc/ssl/cert.pem`` for OpenSSL and other libs/tools.
+Browsers like firefox use this this bundle dir directly, so should pick up the change immediately in old and new tabs, while other apps might also need running ``update-ca-trust`` distro script to export those into e.g. ``/etc/ssl/cert.pem`` for OpenSSL and other libs/tools.